SharePoint/sp-dev-docs/docs/declarative-customization/view-gallery-formatting.md

 ### hideSelection

 Optional element.
-Specifies whether the ability to select rows in the view is disabled or not. `false` is the default behavior inside a list view (meaning selection is visible and enabled). `true` means that users will not be able to select list items.
+Specifies whether the ability to select cards in the view is disabled or not. `false` is the default behavior inside a gallery view (meaning selection is visible and enabled). `true` means that users will not be able to select list items.
 ### fillHorizontally

 Optional element.
 Specifies whether the cards in the row should be stretched horizontally to fill the row. `false` is the default behavior (meaning cards in a row are stacked without resizing until they overflow). `true` means cards in the row are stretched horizontally only if necessary to fill the row.